C&A Logo

 C&A Logo History

 C&A was initiated by the Brenninkmeijer brothers, who opened it in Sneek.
 They used the enterprise as a Dutch textile manufacturer.
 Then, to promote business and increase product demand, Bernard Joseph (son of Clemens) announced discounts, which he began offering in Amsterdam in 1906.
 As a result, by 1910, there were already ten branded minimarkets in the Netherlands.
-All of them belonged to the German Brenninkmeijer family, who, since the 17th century, has been selling textiles and linen products in their hometown of Mettingen.
+All of them belonged to the German Brenninkmeijer family, who have, since the 17th century, been selling textiles and linen products in their hometown of Mettingen.

 1841 – 1912